-WWE Rumors: Company Reportedly Considering Romance Angle Between Hall Of Famer & ‘Monday Night Raw’ Superstar
+WWE Rumors: Company Reportedly Considering Romance Angle Between Hall Of Famer & 'Monday Night Raw' Superstar

 Evans added fuel to the rumors courtesy of an Instagram post following the latest episode of the red brand's weekly show.
 The "Sassy Southern Belle" shared a snap of her and the Hall of Famer celebrating her victory, revealing all the traits she found attractive about him.

-Of course, what makes this romance drama different from other recent ones is the age gap between Flair and Evans.
-The latter is only 30 years old.
-This suggests that the company’s creative team is opting for shock value, which they haven’t shied away from in the past.

-WWE has portrayed couples with a massive age difference between them in the past.
+WWE has previously portrayed couples with a massive age difference between them.
 During the Ruthless Aggression Era, Dawn Marie got one over on Torrie Wilson by marrying her real-life father.
 The storyline culminated with Al Wilson dying of a heart attack following a sultry segment with Marie.

 As The Inquisitr previously documented, the promotion attracted some controversy for the relationship storyline involving Buddy Murphy and Aalyah Mysterio on Friday Night SmackDown.
-Some fans and pundits deemed it inappropriate due to Aalyah only being 19 at the time.
+Some fans and pundits deemed it inappropriate due to Aalyah being only 19 at the time.

 It remains to be seen if Flair and Evans' angle will be more warmly received than the other mentioned examples.
 However, fans might be pleased to see "The Nature Boy" given a meaningful role to play on Raw, as opposed to him only featuring in occasional cameos.